aesara-devs/aesara/doc/troubleshooting.rst

 It should be noted that using float32 and int{32, 64} together inside a function would provide float64 as output.

-Since the GPU can't compute this kind of output, it would be preferable not to use those dtypes together.

 To help you find where float64 are created, see the :attr:`warn_float64` Aesara flag.